Always up-to-date LTT and NRST Frequently Asked Questions

 Risk management advice: No specific direction on how to calculate this apportionment is provided.
 LAWPRO suggests lawyers use a method that is reasonable in the circumstances, and that the reasoning and calculations be carefully documented in case the apportionment is questioned after closing.
 While the section doesn’t address it, query whether a post-closing reapportionment by the Minister could result in a refund if the NRST amount owing is determined to be less than the amount that was paid.
 [Updated May19/17]

 - If an agreement of purchase and sale is entered into on or after April 21 by a foreign entity and subsequently assigned to a Canadian citizen or permanent resident, does NRST have to be paid by the Canadian citizen or permanent resident?
-The Ministry of Finance is to provide clarification.
+The Canadian citizen or permanent resident of Canada who acquired the assignment would not be subject to the NRST, unless he or she is a taxable trustee to which the NRST applies.[Updated May 31/17]

 - Do the LTT statements apply to transactions with nominal consideration?
 The Ministry advised us (in response to a call to the Oshawa Land Taxes Office) that they want information on all prescribed transfers, including those for nominal consideration, for the purpose of statistical analysis and to aid in policy development.
 [Updated May19/17]